 Articles about credit cards

-Credit cards can be really useful but they can also be dangerous - if you just hand over that piece of plastic it can be too easy to run up bills which will take you many years to clear.
+Credit cards can be really useful but they can also be dangerous - if you just tap the card it can be too easy to run up bills that will take you many years to clear.
 So how can you make the best use of them?
 The articles here look at

 make sure you get the benefits - practical steps you can take so that the banks don't make huge profits from you;

 what's new and what's changing with credit cards in Britain?

 too much credit card debt - how can you tackle it fast?

 My article on credit card affordability explains when you should make a complaint and has a free template letter to use.
 Some people have two credit cards from the same lender.
 Or two catalogue accounts from the same lender.
 The most common lenders this affects are: Newday - brand names include Aqua, Marbles and Fluid; Capital One - some people have been given two Capital One cards. … [Read more...]

 Have you had a catalogue, credit card or store card where your credit limit was too high?
 So high that the monthly repayments were hard to manage and you got into more debt?
 Many people were originally given an OK limit, but the lender kept increasing them.
 You may have a good complaint that the lender was irresponsible in allowing you to borrow so much that the debt was … [Read more...]

 There are two situations a credit card can increase your interest rate: if the Bank of England base rate goes up and your credit card tracks that rate; or when your credit card decides to increase your interest rate.
 It is important you know which is happening when your interest rate rises, as in the second case you have the right to reject this change.
 This also applies to store … [Read more...]